 The information below is designed to give you the latest information on the DSHS Newborn Screening Laboratory including; tests performed, telephone contact numbers, and procedures for the submission, collection, and handling of specimens.
-The information has been updated to reflect the February 2007 program expansion.
+The information has been updated to reflect recent program changes.

 < Return to Table of Contents or ^ Top of page